- Brawler’s Guild

 - The forfeit option (next to the trap button) may be used to reset a match if the original trappable pet has not died.
 However your pets will lose a small portion of their health as a penalty.

 - When your pet reaches level 3 you can start capturing critters.
 The ‘Trap’ slot becomes active once they are below 35% health.

 - Traps upgrade via specific achievements, improving your chance to catch higher level pets.

-- If you manage to capture a pet during battle which has two or three in a team, you must win the overall battle, otherwise the pet will be lost.
+- If you manage to capture a pet which has two or three in a team, you must win the overall battle, otherwise the ‘trapped’ pet will be lost.

-- Higher quality pets get a larger stat allotment each time you level.
-So be on the lookout for Rares!
+- Higher quality pets have a larger stat allotment each time you level.
+So be on the lookout for rares.

 - There is no way to determine the quality of a rare before you engage it in battle since it’s predetermined as it spawns.

 - You can tell the quality of the pet somewhat after you start battling.
 The health bar is a good indicator, especially if you’ve already tamed a wild one of the same type.
-The rare ones will have a substantial jump in health compared to the poor, common and to a lesser degree uncommon varieties so use your initial pet as a baseline for comparison.
+Rares will have a substantial jump in health compared to the poor, common and to a lesser degree uncommon varieties so use your initial pet as a baseline for comparison.

 A few addons I’ve found really useful: